Ram9849/Artificial-intelligence-project1/README.md

 # Artificial-intelligence-project1
-project is about digital calssification using python libraries
+this project is about digital classification of numbers using ARTIFICIAL INTELLIGENCE model for this i ve created a model as a project ,you can check out the code.